-Because everyone’s eyes are different, LASIK surgery isn’t always the best option for vision correction.
+Because everyone’s eyes are different, LASIK surgery isn’t always the best option for vision correction and cornea care.
 Patients may not be candidates for LASIK in some cases, or they may have a degree of nearsightedness that can’t be successfully corrected with the refractive laser procedure.

 Thankfully, there are options like implantable collamer lenses.
 An implantable collamer lens (ICL) is a key component of eye surgery that treats nearsightedness and other vision problems, typically eliminating the need for eyeglasses or contact lenses.